-In connection with the Merger, we expect to record approximately \$978.5 million in goodwill based on the application of purchase accounting and estimated as of December 31, 2006.
+In connection with the Merger, we expect to record approximately \$800 to \$900 million in goodwill based on the application of purchase accounting.
 Statement of Financial Accounting Standards (SFAS) No. 142 requires that goodwill and other intangible assets that have indefinite useful lives not be amortized, but instead be tested at least annually for impairment, and that intangible assets that have finite useful lives continue to be amortized over their useful lives.
 Any future impairments of the goodwill recognized in connection with the Merger would negatively impact Quanta s results of operations for the period in which the impairment is recognized.